salesforce/DialFact/README.md

 (Note that the numbers are a bit different from the first version of arxiv draft).
 ![Data stats](/images/stats.png?raw=true "Data Stats")

+The test and validation are present in the data folder of this repo.

+The synthetic training dataset for AugWoW model is present here: [data](https://drive.google.com/drive/folders/1CSciq9f3ZOvLuNk9m3aDElPVVLjpYfuv?usp=sharing)

 ### Data format
 Description of keys and values present in the dataset files: